pensjonatus/flash-fiction/blog/late-for-my-bus.md

 ---
-title: 'Late for my Bus'
+title: Late for my Bus
 date: '2015-06-23'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 I was standing outside the Anthropology Building, hoping to see her, and there